DanielAdeyemi/CS50W_Project_1/entries/HTML.md

 * links
 * and more!

-The most recent major version of HTML is HTML5, but something else is coming...
+The most recent major version of HTML is HTML5, but something else is coming!!!